Granola-Team/mina-indexer/README.md

 ### Building the Project

-Run `rake check` to check that Mina Indexer and all of its dependencies for errors.
+Run `rake check` to check for errors.

 ### Storage